ulsdevteam/islandora_video_streaming/README-PANOPTO.md

 # Panopto API Credential Setup

-For locahost, enter Islandora tab and then 'Islandora Viewers'.
+For localhost, enter Islandora tab and then 'Islandora Viewers'.
 In this section, enter 'Panopto Video Streaming' to enter credentials.

 API Client ID : Click on most-upper right text to go into 'User Settings' and then 'API clients'.